cdgiessen/vk-module/README.md

 * Does not support platform specific WSI related functions.
 An application must use SDL, GLFW, or equivalent library to create a VkSurfaceKHR
 * `Expected<T>` is a homebrew solution and making error handling enjoyable in vulkan is tough.
 May change this later on
 * Dependence on many standard libraries.
 No plan to remove or change this.
 Creating replacements for those standard library features just adds possible places for subtle bugs while introduction friction.
 (Ie, some say this is an issue, but I see the costs outweighing the benefits)
+* pNext chains have no helper code.
+Need to write the StructuredChain replacement.
 * API is big, fat, and wide.
 Very likely there are inconsistencies and errors lurking in the shadows.

 ## History